x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 17. In the details pane, select the preferred option to complete the batch and click **Save**.

     The batch status will then be **Completed**.

+During completion, another incremental sync is run to copy any changes that have been made to the Google Workspace mailbox.
+Additionally, during completion, the forwarding address that routes mail from Microsoft 365 or Office 365 to Google Workspace is removed, and a forwarding address that routes mail from Google Workspace to Microsoft 365 or Office 365 is added.
+This ensures that any  messages received by migrated users at their Google Workspace mailboxes will be sent to their new Microsoft 365 or Office 365 address.
+Similarly, if any user who has not yet been migrated receives a message at their Microsoft 365 or Office 365 address, the message will get routed to their Google Workspace mailbox.

 ## Start a Google Workspace migration batch with the Classic Exchange admin center (Classic EAC)